afuentes/realtimebusiness/README.md

  open your browser to http://localhost:8080/prices.html, and you should see a fluctuating price.

-5. Changed de interval from 5 to 2 in PriceGenerator.java using reload quarkus features
+5. Changed de interval from 5 to 2 in PriceGenerator.java

 ```java
     @Outgoing("generated-price")